Cog-Creators/Red-DiscordBot/docs/about_venv.rst

 .. important::

     Regardless of which option you choose, do not update the virtual environment while any instances within that environment are running.
-This is especially true for Windows as files are locked by the system while in use.
+This is especially true for Windows, as files are locked by the system while in use.